simhayn/basil_genetics/README.md

 6. **QTL Visualization on the Map using LinkageMapView**

 ## Data
-The fictive data used in this project include genotypic and phenotypic datasets for basil.
+The fictive data used in this project includes genotypic and phenotypic data for F2 population of basil.
 The original data is private.

 ## Contributing
 I welcome contributions to this project!
 If you have suggestions, bug reports, or improvements, please open an issue or submit a pull request.